symfony/symfony-docs/cookbook/cache/varnish.rst

 ------------------

-You should never need to invalidate cached data because invalidation is already taken into account natively in the HTTP cache models (see :ref:`http-cache-invalidation`).
+You should never need to invalidate cached data because invalidation is already taken into account natively in the HTTP cache models (see :ref:`book-cache-invalidation`).

 Still, Varnish can be configured to accept a special HTTP ``PURGE`` method that will invalidate the cache for a given resource: